firedrakeproject/firedrake/docs/source/extruded-meshes.rst

 	fspace = FunctionSpace(mesh, "Lagrange", 1, vfamily="Lagrange", vdegree=1)

-Note that replacing :py:class:`~.FunctionSpace` by :py:class:`~.VectorFunctionSpace` would give the expected behaviour in these examples.
+Note that replacing :py:class:`~.FunctionSpace` by :py:class:`~.VectorFunctionSpace`, when using the short syntax, will do the expected thing.